 - Take Action

-In recognition of World Suicide Prevention Day, Dr. Kathleen Stephany from Douglas College presented Suicide and the Working Environment on September 9, 2016.
+In recognition of the theme of this year's World Mental Health Day, mental health in the workplace, Dr. Kathleen Stephany from Douglas College presented Suicide and the Working Environment on October 17, 2017.
 Suicide is not a topic that we gravitate towards because it is sad and even scary.
 But all of us need to learn how to increase our comfort level in talking about suicide if we want to help prevent it.
-This dynamic session provides individuals and organizations with practical information and insights on how to help someone who is suicidal.
+This dynamic session provides individuals and organizations with practical information and insights on how to help someone who is thinking of suicide.

 Kathleen Stephany is a full-time faculty member and motivational speaker at Douglas College.
 An educator in the BSc Nursing program, she teaches courses in nursing ethics and leadership, mental health and addictions.
 Her greatest accomplishment has been the momentum she has gained in her suicide prevention work.
 She has also published self-help books and textbooks on Nursing Ethics and Empathy.